syncfusion-content/maui-docs/MAUI/DataGrid/performance.md

 If `HasMoreItems` is false, SfDataGrid stops calling `LoadMoreItemsAsync`.
 SfDataGrid have `IncrementalList` which is derived from `ISupportIncrementalLoading`.
 You can use IncrementalList or create collection derived from `ISupportIncrementalLoading` and bind it `SfDataGrid.ItemsSource`.

+Additionally it supports `DataFetchSize` , by which when the user reaches the end of the collection in the `dataGrid`, the data will be fetched automatically.
+The user can customize the size of the data to be fetched by setting the `DataFetchSize`.

 In the below code, `IncrementalList` is initialized by passing Action to its constructor for loading items incrementally.

 {% tabs %}
 {% highlight xaml %}
 <syncfusion:SfDataGrid
                 x:Name="dataGrid"
+                DataFetchSize="20"
                 ItemsSource="{Binding IncrementalItemsSource}" />
 {% endhighlight %}